Yoanribeiro/SFCToKeYmaera/README.md

 Please if you detect any bug or incoherence in the program feel free to make a pull request!

 # How it works

+Firstly, you will have to code a SFC program in Beremiz IDE and annotate it.
+Note that the SFC that is accepted by the tool in merely a subset of the language, namely:

+- The types accepted by the tool are: **INTEGER**, **REAL** and **BOOLEAN** the others will be ignored;
+- The only type of variables stored are the input, local and output variables;
+- The step actions are coded in ST assignments;
+- The conditions of the transtition are coded in ST conditions;

+There are 5 types of annotations:

+- *CODE annotation*: Where the dynamics of the step are annotated e.g "@step->ODE1:Cond1;ODE2,ODE2.1:Cond2\n@step1->ODE11:Cond11"
+- *initAnnotation*: Where the precondition of the program is presented e.g "@initCond:Cond".
+- *invariantAnnotation*: Where the invariant of the program is presented e.g "@invariant:Cond".
+- *toProveAnnotation*: Where the prostcondition of the program is presented e.g "@toProveCond:Cond".
+- *ExtrasAnnotation*: The condition which once the program is translated it is not useful for the hybrid program is then traded by one that is actually useful. e.g "@Extras:\nCondToReplace:NewCond\n".

-Having the Haskell platform installed, in the terminal type:
+Then, having the Haskell platform installed, in the terminal type:

 ```Shell
 runhaskell parserSFC.hs src
 ```
 *src* is the path of the XML file with the SFC code.
-The generated .key file will be in the same directory as the *parserSFC* file
+The generated .key file will be in the same directory of the *parserSFC* file.